OlawaleJoseph/tic-tac-toe/README.md

 This is a tic tac toe command line interface game and below are the rules to playing it:

  - The game is played on a grid that's 3 squares by 3 squares.
- - You are X, your friend (or the computer in this case) is O. Players take turns putting their marks in empty squares.
+ - You are X, your friend is O. Players take turns in availiable slots (1-9 initially).
- - The first player to get 3 of her marks in a row (up, down, across, or diagonally) is the winner.
+ - The first player to get 3 of his/her marks in a row (up, down, across, or diagonally) is the winner.
  - When all 9 squares are full, the game is over.

 # Built With
  - Ruby

 # Getting Started
+ - Install ruby if you don't have it https://www.ruby-lang.org/en/downloads/

  - Clone or download the files from our repository by typing the following command on your terminal

- - Install ruby if you don't have it https://www.ruby-lang.org/en/downloads/

  ```bash
   git clone https://github.com/UmairAhmad125/tic-tac-toe.git
  ```